DarrenC/darrenc.github.io/development/java/java.md

 Garbage Collection can be requested but never guaranteed to run.
-Simplest memory leak example is a static List where the app continually adds items without every removing them.
-In this case the objects are allocated but never deallocated because they are never in a situation where they cannot be referenced.
+Simplest memory leak example is a static List where the app continually adds items without ever removing them.
+In this case the objects are allocated but never de-allocated because they are never in a situation where they cannot be referenced.

 - Description of Memory allocation & garbage collection (Also features